IRB shareholders file for IPO clearance

-In a series of stock exchange filings, the banks that together own a majority stake in IRB said they had applied to the Brazilian Securities and Exchange Commission to float the company.
+In a series of stock exchange filings from the banks that together own a majority stake in IRB, the reinsurer's shareholders said they had applied to the Brazilian Securities and Exchange Commission to float the company.

 If you are a non-subscriber but would like to be able to view this article, then please go to our Publications page for further information on joining our readership